SampatDixit/sampatdixit.github.io/_posts/blog/2023-10-06-fee-structure.md

 *Note: In coaching, attendance is one of the major factor to track the completion of fee cycle (especially session-wise).
 At times they also expect compensation for missed classes and this is most commonly seen across academies.*

 {% include h-seperator.html %}

-:speech_balloon: **Hope these tips and best practices are useful and we would love to hear back from you in comments if we are missing anything.**